gwen001/testidor/README.md

 	Injection points can be URL, headers, cookies
 	Check example.txt as a request example
 	Requests can be paste from Burp Suite

+Options:
+	-h	print this help
+	-r	do not follow redirection
+	-s	force https
+	-t	set tolerance for result output, default=5

 Examples:
 	testidor.php -p "§=10" -f request.txt